AsmaaAamir/CI_PP1_TSO/README.md

 ### Contact Form
-User can use the fomr to conatc the store to palce orders or araneg ameetig for wedding cakes. <br>
+User can use the form to contact the bakery to place orders or arrange a meeting for wedding cakes. <br>
 User stories: 2 and 3.

 ### Contact details
 Provides the user with store locoation information and contact details. <br>
-User story: 1.
+User story: 1 and 2.

 ### Map
 Shows the user where the store is locoated on embeded Googel Map. <br>
-User story: 5
+User story: 2.

 ## Testing